 Six municipalities may add their names: Beaulieu-sur-Layon (or Beaulieu), Faye-d'Anjou (Faye), Rablay-sur-Layon (Rablay), Rochefort-sur-Loire (Rochefort), Saint-Aubin de-Luigné (Saint-Aubin) and Saint-Lambert-du-Lattay (Saint-Lambert).
 The yield is limited to a maximum of 30 hl / ha, the alcohol content must be at least 12% vol, the residual sugar content at least 34 g / l.
 The wines may with Sélection de grains nobles (Berry selection or Trockenbeerenauslese) if the sugar content of the mash is more than 294 grams / l (221 g / l for simple Coteaux du Layon and 238 g / l for the privileged communities).

-Due to exclusive terroirs are there the two independent appellations Bonnezeaux and Quarts de Chaume, The Chaume area (within the municipality of Rochefort-sur-Loire) has a special status.
-From the year 2003, the wine was marketed under the AOC name Coteaux du Layon Chaume .
-However, this has led to confusion and discussion, because there is also the independent AOC Quarts de Chaume in Rochefort-sur-Loire.
+Due to exclusive terroirs are there two independent appellations?
+Bonnezeaux and Quarts de Chaume, The area Chaume (within the commune of Rochefort-sur-Loire) has a special status.
+From the 2003 vintage, the wine was marketed under the AOC name Coteaux du Layon Chaume .
+However, this led to confusion and discussion, because there is also the independent AOC Quarts de Chaume in Rochefort-sur-Loire.
 On the part of the INAO In 2011, a special arrangement was adopted.
 Quarts de Chaume can be supplemented with "Grand Cru" and for Chaume there is the name Coteaux du Layon Premier Cru Chaume .
-For these three appellations, the yield is limited to a maximum of 25 hl / ha.
+For these three appellations the yield is limited to a maximum of 25 hl / ha.